JuicyBits/Notes/reactjs_notes.md

 - Use `array.map` to create a list of JSX elements from an array of JavaScript values
     - Similar to a `foreach` loop

+### Components
+- All **Components** are reusable
+    - At their core, components are just vanilla JS functions

+- Component names must start with a capital

 **Stateless functional component**: A component defined as a function.
 It takes only props as an argument and returns a virtual DOM
 ```
 const Header = (props) => {